rrezende88/bomberman_clone/README.md

 ## Known Limitations

 - Single-player only (no network multiplayer)
-- Maximum 5 enemies per stage
+- Fixed 5 enemies per stage (configurable in `EnemyBehaviors.js`)
-- No sound effects or music (can be added)
+- No sound effects or music
 - Safari gamepad support is limited
+- Stage dimensions fixed at 21×11 grid
+- Character sprites must be manually regenerated if modified

 ## Future Enhancements